jlinclabs/jlinx-docs/docs/building-with-ledgers/channels.md

 ## Pairwise Channel

-**Example:** I make a new micro ledger and share the address with you, you also make a new micro ledger and share the address with me.
+**Example:** I make a new Micro Ledger and share the address with you, you also make a new Micro Ledger and share the address with me.
 Now both parties can subscribe to and react to events from the other and view versa.

 ```mermaid
 graph TD;